ALU-BSE/web-storage-activity-cool_coders/README.md

      - Use cookies for data that needs to be sent to the server automatically with every request, such as authentication tokens.

       - Use local storage for client-side data that doesn’t need to be sent with every request, like UI preferences.
+    - Use cookies for data that requires expiration or secure flags, such as session identifiers or sensitive information, ensuring better control over its lifespan and security.

   - What are the risks of storing passwords in session storage?

      - Session storage is accessible via JavaScript, making it vulnerable to XSS attacks.